kangko05/gohttp/README.md

 # gohttp

-A simple HTTP client for Go with essential features.
+A simple HTTP client for Go with some features.

 # features